 Change Line 17 on page 100 as follows

-The Message Control field value shall be 0x00.
+The Message Control field value shall be either 0x00 or 0x10.
+This value determines the formatting of the Message Control field.

 Insert the following text at the end of 10.38.10.23 as follows